ESOL courses in Manchester

 Golden Centre of Opportunities offers ESOL courses for Pre-Entry, Entry 1, Entry 2 and Entry 3 students to help improve speaking, listening, reading and writing skills.
 The centre also offers support to learners who are unemployed and looking for work, from building confidence and motivation, to compiling CVs and job searching.
 Opportunities for volunteering and work experience are also provided.
 Learners in employment can be given further support through a range of work related courses.

-FAST – Community Point Resource Centre
+First Asian Support Trust (FAST) – Community Point Resource Centre in Cheetham Hill

-FAST at Community Point Resource Centre in Manchester has been delivering provision within the local community in Manchester and the surrounding areas since 2003.
+First Asian Support Trust (FAST) at Community Point Resource Centre in Manchester has been delivering provision within the local community in Manchester and the surrounding areas since 2003.
 The centre provides education and training in Pre-entry, Entry Level and Entry 1 ESOL, as well as digital and employment support for those who are socially excluded within the local community.

 Community Revival aims to enable ESOL learners to develop their skills to find employment or make progress in their education.
 Classes run from Pre-entry to Level 2, where learners are given the opportunity to achieve qualifications in ESOL, English and maths.
 The college also offers intensive IELTS preparation classes for higher level learner looking to access higher education.
 The main college is in Chorlton, but additional classes are run throughout the city in different venues.